Tribunal: Netherlands

 Historically, before the separation of lawmaking, law enforcement, and justice duties in the Netherlands, all sentences were delivered by a tribunal of seven schepenen, or magistrates, appointed by the local count.
 Such a tribunal was called a Vierschaar, so named for a rope—or cord—drawn (schaar or scheren) in a four-square dimension, wherein the judges sat on four benches.
 These benches were also positioned in a square, with the defendant standing in the middle.
 Towns had the Vierschaar privilege to hear disputes.
 The Vierschaar was usually located in the town hall, and many historical town halls still have such a room, usually decorated with scenes from the Judgement of Solomon.

+New Zealand

+In New Zealand, a tribunal is a body designed to resolve disputes that is faster and less formal than a full court, and usually focuses on a designated area of law.
+There are more than 100 in New Zealand, but the largest are the Disputes Tribunal (equivalent to small claims court) and the Tenancy Tribunal.

+The Waitangi Tribunal, which reviews breaches of the Treaty of Waitangi, has features of both a tribunal and a commission of inquiry.
+It also incorporates tikanga Māori (Māori customs).

 United Kingdom

 The tribunal system of the United Kingdom is part of the national system of administrative justice.
 The system grew on an ad hoc basis from the beginning of the twentieth century, but reforms were introduced in 2007 to place most tribunals in a unified system with recognised judicial authority, routes of appeal and regulatory supervision.